Greensburg Central Catholic High School: Campus

 2011 saw the introduction of a new Junior High program.
-The school housed a 7th and 8th grade for the first time in its history.
-The project necessitated multiple renovations to the building.
-The school converted former art classrooms into multi-purpose classrooms for the new grades and made the former weight room into the library; the current weight room sits where the stage used to be, next to the main gym.
-Although the junior and senior high schools are mostly segregated, certain high-school-level courses are available for 8th graders.
+The school housed a 7th and 8th grade for the first time.
+Although the junior and senior high schools are mostly separate, certain high-school-level courses are available for 8th graders.

 Athletics

 The athletics program at Greensburg Central Catholic is one of the most successful in the state of Pennsylvania.
 The school has won three state championships and countless WPIAL titles.
 The most successful sports program at Central is the ice hockey team, which won three state championships in the 90s and has been a state power for the past twenty years.
 The football program has received widespread notoriety as a result of back-to-back WPIAL championship game appearances in 2005 and 2006, before winning the WPIAL championship and appearing in the PIAA championship game.
 The girls' basketball program has been dominant for the past few decades, winning the section title consecutively as well as WPIAL titles and PIAA contests.
 The GCC baseball team also won a Class A PIAA state championship in 2002.